MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: MCTS-Judge

 \subsection{Overview}

 The code correctness evaluation task determines whether a code snippet $c$ correctly implements the functionality described in a problem statement $p$, expressed as $x = (c, p)$.
-In MCTS-Judge, we decompose this task into multiple subtasks, each requiring the LLM to determine whether the code satisfies a specific type of requirement.
+In MCTS-Judge, we decompose this task into subtasks, each prompting the LLM to verify a specific requirement.
 The action space of our MCTS consists of these subtasks and a null action representing no evaluation.
-The subaction space at each level of the search tree includes one non-repeating subtask and the null action.
+At each node in the search tree, the subaction space includes one non-repeating subtask and the null action.
 Each action in MCTS produces an output \( s_i \in \mathcal{S} \) with state transitions defined as $s_i = L\bigl(x, s_1, \ldots, s_{i-1} \bigr)$, where $L$ represents an LLM.
 This forms a reasoning trajectory \( \mathbf{t} = x \oplus s_1 \oplus \cdots \oplus s_k \), where $k$ is the maximum depth of the search tree.
 The prediction for a trajectory is computed as $f(\mathbf{t, g})$, where $f$ aggregates the subtask outcomes in $\mathbf{t}$ along with a global evaluation $\mathbf{g}$.
-A task-specific terminal reward is assigned based on the agreement between $f(\mathbf{t, g})$ and the result of simulated execution.
+A task-specific terminal reward is assigned based on the agreement between $f(\mathbf{t, g})$ and the simulated execution result.
 We perform multiple rollouts, yielding a set of reasoning trajectories $\mathbf{T}=\left\{\mathbf{t}^1, \mathbf{t}^2, \ldots, \mathbf{t}^n\right\}$.
 The cumulative rewards $R(\mathbf{t^i}) = \sum_{s \in \mathbf{t^i}} r(s)$ for these trajectories are used for weighted sampling to select the optimal trajectory $\mathbf{t^b}$.
 The final prediction for $x$ is given by $f(\mathbf{t^b, g})$.